AmandaPardinho/First-Step-----Javascript-/README.md

-# First-Step-----Javascript-
+# First-Step---JAVASCRIPT

-I Will need tô practice a lot
+> I will need to practice a lot
+---